-Oakgate Group has bought the Mount Royale hotel site in York – with plans to convert the Grade 2 Listed buildings back into two grand family villas restoring them to their former glory and re-establishing the original house names of Daresbury and Beech.
+Oakgate Group has submitted a planning application to convert the historic buildings of the Mount Royale Hotel in York back into two grand family homes, restoring them to their former glory and house names of Daresbury and Beech Villas.

 The planning application seeks a change of use and restoration of historical features to the Grade II listed building and will include the complete removal of the dilapidated and poor quality modern extensions at the rear and side.
 Improvements will also include relocation of the vehicle access from The Mount, with the gardens will landscaped to benefit the historic setting.

 Removal of the modern extensions and clutter from the rear of the properties will allow the existing planning permission for two new homes in the walled grounds, to be revised to facilitate four contemporary semi-detached properties, without compromising the setting of the listed buildings.